mrcatacroquer/candyvault/README.md

 # candyvault
-The ultimate devops machine
+The ultimate devops machine.

 ## Getting Started

 This project supports the creation of a vault box that will store candies for developers.
 As soon as a development task gets solved the developer will be able to open the vault using his or her personal RFID vault card.
+On the other hand the vault will remain closed if the developer is not having candies available.

 ## Hardware